9dots/9dots.io-pages/OpIX5X6.md

     name: Day2Handout.docx
   - path: "http://uploads.9dots.io/OpIXzSy.pptx"
     name: Minecraft Day 2.pptx
 blurb: "This project is a continuation of the Minecraft adventure from the [Minecraft Shelter](http://www.9dots.io/9dots/OqtrDDl) lesson.
-Students will use design thinking to develop a sustainable food source for their shelters.
-The planning process will take place on the [Design Thinking handout](http://uploads.9dots.io/OpIXxyC.docx).
-Once students have finalized their designs, they will create their farms in the game.
+Students use design thinking to develop a sustainable food source for their shelters.
+The planning process takes place on the [Design Thinking handout](http://uploads.9dots.io/OpIXxyC.docx).
+Once students have finalized their designs, they create their farms in the game.
 For more information on how to provide students with materials check out this [Minecraftedu teacher cheat sheet](https://www.dropbox.com/s/ggi0lviuy58ws2w/Teacher%20Cheat%20Sheet.pdf?dl=0).
 To get more information on farming you can look at this [farming guide](http://minecraft.gamepedia.com/Tutorials/Crop_farming)."
 image: "http://uploads.9dots.io/OpIYkEw_md.jpg"
 fullImage: "http://uploads.9dots.io/OpIYkEw_lrg.jpg"
 id: "9dots-OpIX5X6"